Spreading Awareness: What is Gluten? Have You Ever Heard of Celiac?

 - Irritability due to bloating

-According to a recent study, Celiac disease affects one out of every 100 Canadians with a vital hereditary component.
+According to a recent study, Celiac disease affects 1 out of every 100 individuals with a vital hereditary component.
 Those affected rise to 1 in 10 if they have a family member who also has the disease.

 Celiac disease & Gluten Sensitivity: What You Need to Know

-Understanding the differences between the various Gluten intolerances can be difficult.
-Celiac disease is the most severe form of Gluten intolerance, whereas Gluten sensitivity is milder form.
+Understanding the differences between the various gluten intolerances can be difficult.
+Celiac disease is the most severe form of gluten intolerance, whereas Gluten sensitivity is a milder form.